The Chart Of Accounts Is Designed To

 3. Facilitating Financial Statement Preparation

 Financial statements, including the income statement, balance sheet, and statement of cash flows, are essential for understanding a company's financial performance and position.
-The chart of accounts is designed to facilitate the preparation of these statements by providing the necessary data in an organized format.
+The chart of accounts is designed to support the preparation of these statements by providing the necessary data in an organized format.

 • Income Statement: The COA includes revenue and expense accounts, which are used to calculate net income or loss.